khanson66/NSA-Codebreaker-2021/README.md

 1. 203.0.113.120 -> 172.22.10.203
 2. 192.168.212.45 -> 172.22.10.203
-3. 192.168.195.195.32 ->172.22.10.203
+3. 192.168.195.32 ->172.22.10.203

 ## challenge 2

 see if the proxy log has the attacker IP we saw before

 ```bash
 cat proxy.log | grep '172.22.10.203'
 ```

+which returns the following result

 ```bash
 2021-03-16 08:03:21 42 10.58.121.64 200 TCP_MISS 12734 479 GET http tcthy.invalid chairman - - DIRECT 172.22.10.203 application/octet-stream 'Mozilla/5.0 (Windows NT 6.3; WOW64; Trident/7.0; rv:11.0) like Gecko' PROXIED none - 10.58.121.11 SG-HTTP-Service - none -
 ```

-take the time the seen in the log and compare it to the time spans
+take the timestamp the seen in the log and compare it to the timespans between when users are logged in according to the logs to see who might have been comprimised.

 ```powershell
 $logon = Get-Content ./logins.json | ConvertFrom-Json